1922 chairman Sir Graham Brady latest Tory to announce exit at next election

 Sir Graham Brady, chairman of the powerful 1922 Committee of Tory backbenchers, has announced he will stand down at the next general election.

-As chairman of the committee since 2010, except for a short time in 2019, he has overseen the election of three party leaders and prime ministers – Theresa May, Liz Truss and Rishi Sunak – as well as no-confidence votes in Mrs May and Boris Johnson.
+As chairman of the committee since 2010, he has overseen the election of three party leaders and prime ministers – Theresa May, Liz Truss and Rishi Sunak – as well as no-confidence votes in Mrs May and Boris Johnson.

 Sir Graham was the one to amass letters of no confidence from disgruntled MPs, keeping the number a closely-guarded secret until the threshold to trigger a vote was reached.

-The MP for Altrincham and Sale West in Greater Manchester since 1997 told The Messenger that he was bringing “this fascinating and fulfilling chapter of my life to a close”.
+The MP for Altrincham and Sale West in Greater Manchester said in a statement that his time in Parliament had been an “immense privilege” as he announced he was bringing “this fascinating and fulfilling chapter of my life to a close”.

 He joins a slew of senior Tories, including former chancellor Sajid Javid and ex-environment secretary George Eustice, announcing their exit plans amid a polling slump.

+Former health secretary Matt Hancock, who was a Conservative until he lost the whip over his I’m A Celebrity appearance, and Dehenna Davison, seen as a rising star in the Tory party, are also among the more than 20 Tories to be quitting the Commons.

-In a statement to the Trafford-based paper, Sir Graham said: “Representing my hometown in the House of Commons has been an immense privilege for which I will always be grateful.
+In his statement, Sir Graham said: “Representing my hometown in the House of Commons has been an immense privilege for which I will always be grateful.

 “My colleagues in the House of Commons have also given me the unique opportunity of chairing the 1922 Committee for longer than anyone else in its 100-year history.
 I will continue to serve until the end of the Parliament, if they want me to.